Universe Things

 Just like a singularity - or almost just the same.

 Honey, I know you’re late for work, but the kids say that they found a singularity and they’ve dropped it in you’re petrol tank.
-And if kids don’t know what a singularity is, who does?

 If you are interested in truth and justice, freedom to search for truth, and not be penalised for doing so, please oh please go to http://cosmologystatement.org/